mvolkmann/blog/src/swift.md

     }
 }

-// Any object that implements the Shape protocol can be passed.
+// Any object that conforms to the Shape protocol can be passed.
 // Calling getArea on a shape demonstrates polymorphism because
 // what the call does is determined by the receiver type. func logShape(_ shape: Shape) {